szilard/dataset-sizes-kdnuggets/README.md

 2007      |    15     |    2016    |   2000    |  70%
 2009      |    68     |    2016    |   2000    |  60%

-Either way, the rate of increase of RAM of a single machine is much higher than the rate of increase of the typical dataset used for analytics (20%).
+Either way, the rate of increase of RAM of a single machine has been much higher than the rate of increase of the typical dataset used for analytics (20%).
 This has huge implications in terms of in-memory (distributed) processing (e.g. SQL) and single-machine processing (e.g. non-linear machine learning or even plain old